volodymyrhudyma/blog/content/blog/2020-11-01-map-and-weakmap-in-javascript.md

 users.set(john, { address: "John's Address"}); // OK

-john = null;
+// John is removed from the memory, but not from the Map john = null;

 // Map {{ id: 1, name: "John" } => { address: "John's Address" } }